anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter11.md

 ## 11.4 Test Case Gaps (analysis)

 - Provide details/analysis of Test Case gaps which required addition/editing of existing test suites, or creation of new suites altogether

+<a name="11.5"></a>
+## 11.5 Framework Gaps

+- Provide details/analysis of Test Framework Gaps which required addition/editing of existing frameworks, incompatibility with frameworks, depreciation of frameworks.